Wyoming will soon be home to the world’s largest carbon removal facility

 It also helped that there has been a surge in interest from companies that want to offset their own emissions, but that are wary of some of the issues with traditional carbon offsets and want to be sure they’re paying for services that can permanently sequester CO2.
 Frontier, a group organized by leaders in the space including Stripe and Alphabet, has committed to buy nearly $1 billion in carbon removal services from nascent startups to help them grow.
 “It was that movement, even before the IRA passed, that gave us the foundation of a business,” says Corless.

 Other projects are also moving ahead.
-Carbon Engineering, another startup, and 1PointFive, an oil company subsidiary, are building a facility in Texas that will capture 1 million tons of CO2 a year.
+Carbon Engineering, another startup, and 1PointFive, an oil company subsidiary, are building a facility in Texas that will capture one million tons of CO2 a year.
 1PointFive has laid out a vision of building 70 direct air capture plants by 2035.
 Climeworks, the company with the first facility in Iceland, is assessing the feasibility of building plants in the U.S. that could capture 100,000 tons of CO2 a year.

 Rather than building multiple smaller plants, CarbonCapture wanted to focus on a project that could quickly scale up in place.
 Wyoming was an ideal location, partly because the geology is well suited to store captured CO2 underground.
 (Frontier, its carbon storage partner, said that it couldn’t disclose the specific location of the site in Wyoming because it doesn’t want to tip off competitors.)
 Wyoming’s regulations make it easier to get permits to store CO2 underground.
 It can also help the state transition from fossil fuels: Well-paid jobs building and operating direct air capture plants can help replace jobs from dying industries like coal.